 The Pareto Principle, also known as the 80/20 rule originates from Italian economist Vilfredo Pareto.
-The principle states that “for many events, roughly 80% of the effects come from 20% of the causes” (sourced from Wikipedia).
-Pareto observed that 80% of the land in Italy was owned by 20% of the population (sourced from Entrepreneurs Journey).
+The principle states that “for many events, roughly 80% of the effects come from 20% of the causes” (Wikipedia).
+Pareto observed that 80% of the land in Italy was owned by 20% of the population (Entrepreneurs Journey).

 This principle is generalized to many businesses and industries.
 Taking the core concept, the idea is that 80% of the value is derived from 20% of the effort or cost.

 For those who want to dive deep into the Pareto Principle, here are a few recommended books.